-It is hard to understand that this is the sad truth – why is this topic part of a community that already fights for diversity, acceptance, and support?
-With this creatively staged and beautifully performed project, we want to support Camille’s belief that especially stories and problems that many are not aware of need to be shared.
-We want to bring awareness to toxic masculinity in every context and hope to achieve change through education and a better understanding of the people around us.
+It is disheartening to acknowledge that this issue exists within a community already fighting for diversity, acceptance, and support.
+Through this creatively staged and captivating project, we aim to support Camille’s belief that stories and challenges, often unknown to many, must be shared.
+Our goal is to raise awareness about toxic masculinity in all contexts and foster change through education and a deeper understanding of the people around us.

 Director: Camille Schaeffer (Cille Sch)